Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 The first line defines a **class**.

-Every Java program must have at least one class.
+Each Java program must have at least one class, and each class has a name.

-Each class has a name.
+--

 - The name of our class is MyFirstJavaProgram
 - By convention, class names start with an uppercase letter.

-The name of the class containing the main method must match the name of the source file (MyFirstJavaProgram.java)
+Note: The class that contains the main method must match the name of the source file (MyFirstJavaProgram.java)

 ---